algorithmiaio/dev-center/_pages/clients/net_c_sharp.md

 {% if site.enterprise %}
 #### Specifying an On-Premises Algorithmia Enterprise Endpoint
-This .NET Client also works for customers running the [Algorithmia platform on-premises with Algorithmia Enterprise](https://algorithmia.com/enterprise).
+This .NET Client also works for customers running [Algorithmia Enterprise](https://algorithmia.com/enterprise).
 You can specify the API endpoint when you create the client object.

 {% highlight csharp %}
 var client = new Client("YOUR_API_KEY", "https://mylocalendpoint");